JalalAlbasri/ethfundme/README.md

 ```

 You can access the frontend from your browser on http://localhost:8080 to interact with the project.

+Make sure metamask is set to connect to *localhost:8545* and that you import the ganache-cli wallet using the seed phrase given when you started ganache-cli.

 ## EthFundMe Contracts in Detail